 We are registered with RBI as a non-deposit taking NBFC (registration no. B-13.01564 dated February 13, 2002) under Section 45 IA of the Reserve Bank of India Act, 1934.
 Further, our Company has applied to RBI on August 30, 2021 for change the name in RBI license from 'Indel Money Private Limited' to 'Indel Money Limited' consequent upon its conversion as a public limited company and receipt of revised certificate of incorporation from RoC, dated August 26, 2021.
 We operate, in the gold loan sector lending money against the pledge of household gold jewellery in the states of Kerala, Tamil Nadu, Karnataka, Andhra Pradesh and Telangana and the union territory of Puducherry.
 We believe that we have, over the years, been successful in expanding our brand name, as well as our customer base to different geographical locations in India.
-As on August 31, 2021, we have a network of 191 branches spread in the states of Kerala, Tamil Nadu, Karnataka, Andhra Pradesh and Telangana and the union territory.
+As on August 31, 2021, we have a network of 191 branches spread in the states of Kerala, Tamil Nadu, Karnataka, Andhra Pradesh and Telangana and the union territory of Puducherry.
 For further details, please refer to "Our Business - Branch Network" on page 76.

-We attribute our growth, in part, to our market penetration, particularly in areas which we believe are less served by organized lending institutions, which is reflected in the majority of our branches are located in urban and semi-urban areas as of August 31,2021 and streamlined procedural formalities which our customers need to complete in order to complete a loan transaction with us, which we believe enables us to attract new and retain existing customers.
+We attribute our growth, in part, to our market penetration, particularly in areas which we believe are less served by organized lending institutions, which is reflected in the majority of our branches are located in urban and semi-urban areas as of August 31, 2021 and streamlined procedural formalities which our customers need to complete in order to complete a loan transaction with us, which we believe enables us to attract new and retain existing customers.
 Over the years, we have focused on customers in such markets that offer us significant growth opportunities and customer loyalty.
 Having such a network enables us to service and support our existing customers from proximate locations which gives our customers easy access to our services and enables us to expand our Doorstep Gold Loan service.
 We also attribute our growth to customer loyalty and believe that our customers return to us when they are in need of funds.

-Long term gold loan schemes which benefit customers by allowing customers enjoy the ownership rights with a transparent interest structure

-Traditionally, gold loans have always been a short-term or bridge loan facility with maturity less than one year.
-This results in customers having to repay or repledge the security on a short term basis, exposing customers to the changes in the interest rate cycle.
-Providing long term gold loans results in customers having an assured tenure for the goal loans that they availof and reduces the need to auction the pledged gold in case repayment obligations are not honoured by the customers within the stipulated tenure.
-We have been offering opportunity to customers to continue longer tenure by just remit ting the interest unlike the industry practise of bring in the principal at shorter durations.
+Long term gold loan schemes which benefit customers by allowing customers enjoy the ownership rights with a transparent interest structure and reduces the need to auction the pledged gold in case repayment obligations are not honoured by the customers within the stipulated tenure.
+We have been offering opportunity to customers to continue longer tenure by just remitting the interest unlike the industry practise of bring in the principal at shorter durations.
 We have undertaken significant hand-holding exercise with the customers, where we educated the customers on the interest rate slab jump system and the advantage of remitting the interest on monthly basis.
 Long term gold loans results in transparency in interest rate structure and allows customers to retain ownership of the gold pledged with the Company, which holds a lot of sentimental value for the customers.
 We also provide the option of pre-closure at any point without any pre-closure charges.